Nicodemo Scarfo

-Nicodemo Domenico "Little Nicky" Scarfo Sr. (March 8, 1929 – January 13, 2017) was a member of the American Mafia who became the boss of the Philadelphia crime family after the deaths of Angelo Bruno and Phil Testa.
+Nicodemo Domenico Scarfo Sr. (March 8, 1929 – January 13, 2017) also known as "Little Nicky", was an American mobster who served as boss of the Philadelphia crime family from 1981 to 1990.
+Infamously known for his murderous reputation, Scarfo led the family through its bloodiest period until his conviction in 1988.

-During his criminal career, Scarfo had a murderous reputation, also engaging in organized crime activities such as drug trafficking and gambling.
-In 1988, he was convicted of multiple charges including conspiracy, racketeering and first degree murder.
-His trial was met with damaging testimonies of several informants, who had carried out his murders.
+During his criminal career, Scarfo engaged in organized crime activities such as drug trafficking, extortion, labor union racketeering, and gambling.
+In 1988, he was convicted of multiple charges including conspiracy, racketeering, and first degree murder.
+His trial consisted of the damaging testimonies of several informants, who had carried out his murders.
 Scarfo died in prison on January 13, 2017, while serving his 55-year sentence.

 He was the father of Nicky Scarfo Jr., a Lucchese family soldier, who was sentenced in 2015 to 30 years in prison for security fraud, racketeering, and illegal gambling.

 Early life

-Scarfo was born on March 8, 1929, in Brooklyn, New York, to Philip and Catherine Scarfo, Italian immigrants from Naples and Calabria.
+Scarfo was born on March 8, 1929 in Brooklyn, New York, to Philip and Catherine Scarfo, Italian immigrants from Naples and Calabria.
 At the age of 12, Scarfo and his family moved to South Philadelphia, where he worked as a day laborer and later graduated from Benjamin Franklin High School in 1947.
+He was 5 feet, 5 inches tall.
 He became an amateur boxer, fighting in small clubs throughout Philadelphia, earning himself a reputation for his aggressive temper in the ring.
 After failing to become a success in the boxing world, Scarfo joined his uncle Nicky Buck, a Philly Mob soldier, in illegal activities in Philadelphia.
 He also worked as a bartender at a club owned by his uncle while being apprenticed by Buck, alongside his two other uncles.